ansys/pyansys-geometry/doc/source/getting_started/docker.rst

 You can also specify other optional environment variables:

 * ``ENABLE_TRACE``: Whether to set up the trace level for debugging purposes.
-The default is ``0``, in which case the trace level is not to be set up.
+The default is ``0``, in which case the trace level is not set up.
 Options are ``1`` and ``0``.
 * ``LOG_LEVEL``: Sets the Geometry service logging level.
 The default is ``2``, in which case the logging level is ``INFO``.

-Depending on how you choose to launch the Geometry service, you can set environment variables as shown on the tab for your OS:
+Prior to using the PyGeometry launcher to launch the Geometry service, you must define general environment variables required for your OS.
+You do not need to define these environment variables prior to manually launching the Geometry service.

 .. tab-set::

     .. tab-item:: Using PyGeometry launcher

-        In this case, you must define the following general environment variables prior to launching PyGeometry.
-Bare in mind that the naming of the variables is not the same.
+        Define the following general environment variables prior to using the PyGeometry launcher.
+Click the tab for your OS to see the appropriate commands.

         .. tab-set::